NBISweden/workshop-genome_annotation_elixir/labs/functional_annotation.md

 ---

 # Prerequisites
-For this exercise you need to be logged in to Uppmax.
+For this exercise you need to be logged in to the VM.

 Setup the folder structure: